PlaidWeb/publ-site/content/manual/templating.md

 ever be necessary, as all its useful functionality is exposed via the available objects.
-However, if you really want to write directly to an endpoint (or have extended the app with your own blueprints or other Flask modules/routes/etc.), here are the endpoints thatPubl makes available:
+However, if you really want to write directly to an endpoint (or have extended the app with your own blueprints or other Flask modules/routes/etc.), here are the endpoints that Publ makes available:

 * **`category`**: Routes to a category page; options are:
     * `category`: The category's path